marcaurele/gce-ipx800-prometheus/README.md

 ## Configuration

-It an expose all IPX800 values, or it can only return a subset of them by defining the environment varialbe `READ` as a comma separated list of sensor type and index value, with the attribute to read.
+It an expose all IPX800 values, or it can only return a subset of them by defining the environment variable `READ` as a comma separated list of sensor type and index value, with the attribute to read.
 An example would be:

 ```console
 docker run --rm \